-Director, Early Start Research Institute
+Director, Early Start Research

-Professor Tony Okely
+Senior Professor Tony Okely

 Phone: +61 2 4221 4641

-Professor Anthony Okely is Director of the Early Start Research Institute at the University of Wollongong, Australia and Theme Leader in the Illawarra Health and Medical Research Institute.
+Professor Anthony Okely is Director of Early Start Research at the University of Wollongong, Australia and Theme Leader in the Illawarra Health and Medical Research Institute.
 He has been awarded over $10 Million in competitive funding, including being Principal Investigator on two National Health and Medical Research Council Project grants.
 He has published over 180 peer-reviewed journal articles, four book chapters, and four policy-related monographs or reports; has around 8,000 career citations, and his h-index is 49.

 Okely’s research focuses on physical activity, sedentary behaviour, and gross motor skills in children.
 It encompasses observational studies that describe the prevalence and patterns of these behaviours; relationships with health, education, and other developmental outcomes; interventions; and guideline development.